Maggi-Chen/DeBreak/README.md

 ```

 ## Use cases
 DeBreak requires a input of read alignment results in BAM format.
-If you start with sequencing reads (Fasta or Fastq format), you may use minimap2 and samtools to map them to a reference genome before you can apply DeBreak.
+If you start with sequencing reads (Fasta or Fastq format), you may use minimap2 and samtools to map them to a reference genome before you can apply DeBreak:
 ```
 minimap2 -a reference.fa  movie1.fastq | samtools sort -o movie1.bam
 minimap2 -a reference.fa  movie2.fastq | samtools sort -o movie2.bam
 ...
-samtools merge merged.sort.bam  movie*.bam
+samtools merge merged.sort.bam  movie1.bam movie2.bam
 samtools index merged.sort.bam
 ```

-DeBreak can be applied with full function:
+DeBreak can be applied with full function (with accurate SV breakpoints):
 ```
-debreak --bam merged.sort.bam --outpath debreak_out/ --rescue_large_ins --rescue_dup --poa --ref hg38.fa
+debreak --bam merged.sort.bam -o debreak_out/ --rescue_large_ins --rescue_dup --poa --ref hg38.fa
 ```
 Or with only basic functions to quickly call SVs (without accurate SV breakpoints, may miss some large insertions):
 ```
-debreak --bam merged.sort.bam --outpath debreak_out/
+debreak --bam merged.sort.bam -o debreak_out/
 ```

 ### Options of Debreak
-#### --min_support, minimal number of supporting reads
+#### 1. --min_support, minimal number of supporting reads
 min_support is the most important argument for SV filtering of DeBreak.
 It should be adjusted according to sequencing depth of input BAM.
 Without given min_support/depth information, DeBreak estimates the depth of input dataset to assign a resonable min_support.
 ```